ToshioCP/Gtk4-tutorial/src/sec6.src.md

 However, if you continue developing it, then its size grows bigger and bigger.
 Generally speaking, the bigger the program size, the more difficult to maintain global variables.

-Making child widget object is a good idea in terms of maintenance.
+Making child object is a good idea in terms of maintenance.
 However, one thing you need to be careful is the difference between "child object" and "child widget".
 What we are thinking about now is "child object".
 A child object includes its parent object.
-And a child widget object derives everything from the parent widget object.
+And a child object derives everything from the parent object.

 ![Child widget of GtkTwxtView](../image/child.png)

-We will define TfeTextView as a child widget object of GtkTextView.
+We will define TfeTextView as a child object of GtkTextView.
 It has everything that GtkTextView has.
 For example, TfeTextView has GtkTextbuffer correspods to GtkTextView inside TfeTextView.
 And important thing is that TfeTextView can have a memory to keep a pointer to GFile.